webix-hub/gitbook-webix-jet/details/inner_events.md

     debug: true // console.log and debugger on error });
 ```

+Besides logging errors, this will enable a debugger.

 You can also do something else, for example, show an error message in an alert box: